brydenu/cafe2go/README.md

 - **Guest ordering**

   Index should add a new button for guests to order - that is, order without registering for an account.
 This ordering system should add a new option on the order screen for guest name.

+- **Personal cup option in order**

+  Add a checkbox in the user ordering system for personal cup

+- **Schedule an order**

+  Users should be able to put an order in that should be made at a specific time.
+This could possibly lead to a second row in the queue; one row for the current queue and one row for scheduled/upcoming orders

+- **Order completion estimate**

+  After ordering, users get a estimated time the order will be completed, based on how many orders are ahead of the user.
+Could also be let known when the user's drink is being worked on, i.e. the user is at the front of the queue.